Computational Guarantees for Restarted PDHG for LP based on "Limiting Error Ratios" and LP Sharpness: Proofs for Section

 \subsection{Acknowledgements}

 The authors are grateful to Kim-Chuan Toh, Haihao Lu, Jinwen Yang, and Guanghao Ye for discussions and input about the ideas in this paper and related research ideas.
-The author also thank the anonymous referees for helpful comments and suggestions that improved the quality of the manuscript.
+The authors also thank the anonymous referees for extremely helpful comments and suggestions that improved the quality of the manuscript.

 \begingroup \setstretch{0.95} \endgroup